therealmolf/ml-dl-casestudies/README.md

-# Machine-Learning
+# Machine-Learning and Deep Learning

-Some practice notebooks I've accomplished
+This contains the Practice Notebooks and Case Studies that I have accomplished.